Certificate Program Applicants

 We encourage you to follow-up with your prior institutions regarding the issuing of transcripts, as well as with your recommenders and testing agencies (where appropriate), to ensure completion of your application file.

-- Clearly identify yourself by using your complete name and applicant ID number on all materials submitted by mail.
+- Clearly identify yourself by using your complete name and applicant ID number on all materials and communications.
 Indicate any previous name(s) where appropriate.

 - International applicants desiring an online program of study should indicate “Overseas Online Student” (or ‘OV/Other Visa’) for their citizenship status.